 Maybe one day someone will write a book about Flesh For Lulu and, if they do, this is where all the gold lies.
 The stuff about drinking moonshine in Norway, or hitting post-Franco Spain, where everyone was up for a party and completely off their faces, or Aberdeen as the oil money kicked in and it was like the Wild West (“There were men fighting women, women fighting men, bouncers fighting each other…”).
 Then there’s the American strippers that, you know, looked after Nick and James, and the time Sisters Of Mercy frontman and fencing-enthusiast Andrew Eldritch challenged Rocco to a very public duel outside in the university campus in Glasgow and Rocco totally whipped him.

-“I went to one of the worst schools in London,” he says, “but they had this scheme for under-privileged kids and, you know, the fat kid and big nose are the last ones to be picked for the football team, so…”
+“I went to one of the worst schools in London,” says Rocco, “but they had this scheme for under-privileged kids and, you know, the fat kid and Big Nose are the last ones to be picked for the football team, so…”

 So he took up fencing and made it as far as the Junior Olympic squad.